nawab-samsung/tizen-docs/docs/application/tizen-studio-0/setup/faq.md

 ## Frequently Asked Questions

-This page answers to most commonly asked questions or errors that you may encounter while installing Tizen studio and developing apps in Tizen Studio.
+This page answers to most commonly asked questions or the errors that you may encounter while installing Tizen studio and developing apps in Tizen Studio.

 - **How to run Tizen Studio on Ubuntu 18.04?**